Project manage planning and development of the curricula, including identifying learning needs and instructional goals of target audiences.

 Performs other related work as needed.

-Three years of experience with: working with Spanish speaking populations; working in both Spanish and English; creating interventional bilingual curricula on parenting and child development; working in Social Science research institute; Adobe Creative Suite.
+3 years of experience working with Spanish speaking populations; in both Spanish and English.

 Proficiency in verbal and written English and Spanish.